-- 1. Confidentiality of Communication (Assumptions) - Sender and receiver share key k , which has to be established before communication.
-Authentically, Confidentially
+- 1. Confidentiality of Communication (Assumptions) - Sender and receiver share key k , which has to be established before communication, Authentically, Confidentially

 - Nobody else must know k(secretkey)

 - 2. Authentication: client to server (by shared secret key)

 - Each client shares an individual and secret key $k{client}$ with

+- server

-- Server and clients keep key secret • Server reliably generates a nonce (=never sent once before )
+Server and clients keep key secret

+Server reliably generates a nonce (=never sent once before )

+- Calling of Deservoir to a grant of the little

 - 3. Sealing of Documents, e.g. Capabilities

 - 1 key owner $\rightarrow$ owner may

 - seal document

 - check whether seal is sound

-- Group of key owners $\rightarrow$ each group membermay
+- Group of key owners $\rightarrow$ each group member may

 - Seal document

 - Check whether seal was impressed by group member $\rightarrow$ nobody in this group can prove it was him or not

 - Outside the group $\rightarrow$ nobody can do any of these things